WiolettaZajac/Coffee-Shop-Sales-Dashboard/README.md

 - Product performance
 - Store performance
 - Hourly sales analysis
-- Interactive slicers
+- Interactive slicers for filtering the data

 ![Coffee Sales Dashboard](images/coffee_sales.png)

 ---

-## 📂 Dataset
+## Dataset

-The dataset contains **149,456 transactions** collected over six months.
+The dataset contains **149,456 sales transactions** covering a six-month period.

-Each record includes:

-- Transaction date and time
-- Store location
-- Product information
-- Quantity sold
-- Unit price
-- Revenue
+Each transaction includes information such as the date and time of purchase, store location, product details, quantity sold, and unit price.

-Before building the dashboard, I cleaned the data and created additional columns such as **Month**, **Day**, **Hour**, and **Weekend** to make the analysis easier.
+Before building the dashboard, I cleaned the data and added several calculated columns, including **Month**, **Day**, **Hour**, and **Weekend**, to make the analysis easier.

 | Column | Description |
 |---------|-------------|